btcpayserver/btcpayserver-doc/ElectrumWallet.md

-# Connecting Electrum Wallet to BTCPay Server
+# Electrum Wallet and ElectrumX with BTCPay Server - Introduction

-This documents shows:
+This documents has two "sections" which are mutually independent (you can do section 1.
+OR 2. or both sections 1.
+AND 2 depending on your needs):
-1. how to connect Electrum Wallet to BTCPay Server and,
+**Section 1.** How to connect Electrum Wallet on your desktop and use it with BTCPay Server (easy, all BTCPay versions) **Section 2.** How you can go the extra mile to fully secure your bitcoin privacy and connect your Electrum Wallet to your very own ElectrumX Server (intermediate, only docker version of BTCPay Server)

-2. how you can go the extra mile to secure your own privacy and connect your Electrum Wallet to your very own ElectrumX Server (which is fully integrated with the docker version of BTCPay Server!).
+**Note:** the [docker version of BTCPay Server](https://github.com/btcpayserver/btcpayserver-docker) (since Nov 7th 2019, version 1.0.3.137) supports full integration with [ElectrumX](https://electrumx.readthedocs.io/en/latest/features.html) is the most widely implemented software used for Electrum public servers that your local Electrum wallet relies upon to get all the details of, or broadcast transactions to the bitcoin blockchain.
+Skip to Section 2 below, to read more on what this all means, and how to set it up on your BTCPay stack.

-The [docker version of BTCPay Server](https://github.com/btcpayserver/btcpayserver-docker) (since Nov 7th 2019, version 1.0.3.137) supports full integration with [ElectrumX](https://electrumx.readthedocs.io/en/latest/features.html) is the most widely implemented "Server version" of Electrum that your local Electrum wallet relies upon to get the details of various transactions from the blockchain.
+# Section 1.
+How to connect Electrum Wallet to BTCPay Server

-***How to connect Electrum Wallet to BTCPay Server*** **Word of caution** Using Electrum wallet relies on servers that are controlled by third-parties.
+**Word of caution** Using Electrum wallet relies on servers that are controlled by third-parties.
 Information, like public addresses, balances and the transacted amount can potentially be leaked.
 To protect against such leaks, you can setup your own [Electrum Personnal Server](https://github.com/chris-belcher/electrum-personal-server), which is technically advanced task not covered in this document.

 For better privacy, use [BTCPay Wallet](Wallet.md) with a compatible hardware wallet or [Wasabi](WasabiWallet.md).